 I’ve read for strangers a couple of times since then, but for the most part, I keep the geomancy to myself, breaking out the dice or pebbles or sheep livers or whatever only when I need unbiased perspective.
 If recovery has taught me anything (aside from the fact that my own life runs more efficiently when I’m not shitfaced all the damn time), it’s that I’m at my best when I stay within my own hula hoop; when I’m focused on making the right decisions for myself, not taking responsibility for what other people decide to do for (or to) themselves.
 I forget this when I’m giving readings.
 I’m far more likely to say, “Here’s how you should handle the possible outcome” instead of, “Here’s a possible outcome, period.”
 And until I’ve got the punctuation down, I’m not doing anybody any divinatory good.

-Some day I’ll be able to look a client in the eye and go, “Welp, the magical dots say it’s syphilis,” then walk away with cash in my pocket and pep in my step.
+Some day I’ll be able to look a client in the eye and go, “The magical dots say it’s chlamydia,” then walk away with cash in my pocket and pep in my step.
 But today is not that day, and this I can accept, although I will admit to being curious as to if and when the day might come.

 Anyone want to give me a reading on that?